matija2209/template-system/README.md

 - **Factory Functions** create the appropriate template based on configuration
 - **Static Generation** ensures all content is pre-rendered for SEO

+## Documentation

+For detailed documentation, please refer to the following resources:

+- [Installation Guide](docs/INSTALL.md) - How to install and use this package
+- [Implementation Summary](docs/SUMMARY.md) - Overview of the implemented components
+- [Image Component Usage](docs/image-component-usage.md) - How to use image components in Next.js and React

 ## Installation

 ```bash